Reinforcement Learning in Practice: Opportunities and Challenges: Challenges

 \cite{Botvinick2019Review} argue that sample inefficiency comes from two sources: incremental parameter adjustment to maximize generalization and avoid overwriting the effects of earlier learning, and weak inductive bias.
 The authors propose to address such slowness with episodic memory, meta-learning and their integration, and make the connection to fast and slow learning, which is an idea in psychology underlying a Nobel prize in economics~\citep{Kahneman2011, Bengio2020}.

-\citet{Lake2017} discuss that the following are key ingredients to achieve human-like learning and thinking: 1) developmental start-up software, or cognitive capabilities in early development, including: 1.1) intuitive physics and 1.2) intuitive psychology; 2) learning as rapid model building, including: 2.1) compositionality, 2.2) causality, and 2.3) learning to learn; 3) thinking fast, including: 3.1) approximate inference in structured models and 3.2) model-based and model-free RL.
+\citet{Lake2017} discuss that the following are key ingredients to achieve human-like learning and thinking: 1) developmental start-up software, or cognitive capabilities in early development, including: 1.1) intuitive physics and 1.2) intuitive psychology; 2) learning as rapid model building, including: 2.1) compositionality, 2.2) causality, and 2.3) learning to learn; 3) thinking fast, including: 3.1) approximate inference in structured models and 3.2) model-based and model-free RL. \cite{Brynjolfsson2022} discusses promise \& peril of human-like AI.